 9. Document Signing and Final Steps

-Once the Title Company receives the lender’s documents, they will generate a Settlement Statement that lists all the debits and credits for buyer & seller.
-It also shows the amount of cash you’ll need to bring to signing, either as a certified check or funds wired from your bank.
-Next we’ll set up an appointment to sign all documents at the title company a few days prior to the closing date, and we’ll join you for that.
-If you’re out of town or signing at title is not convenient, we can arrange for a mobile notary to meet you.
+Once the Title Company receives the lender's documents, they will generate a Settlement Statement that lists all the debits and credits for buyer & seller.
+It also shows the amount of cash you'll need to bring to signing, either as a certified check or funds wired from your bank.
+Next we'll set up an appointment to sign all documents at the title company a few days prior to the closing date, and we'll join you for that if possible.
+If you're out of town or would rather not sign in person, we can arrange for a mobile notary to meet you.
+Some Title & Escrow Companies also support Remote Online Notarization.
 Once signed, documents go back to the lender and they schedule the wiring of your loan funds to arrive on your closing date.
+We will typically do our final walkthrough at this time as well, to insure the property is ready for closing and any negotiated inspection repairs are complete.

 10. Closing & Recording